- Greg Mottola

 His heart pulls him toward Em (Kristen Stewart), another melancholy twentysomething stuck running carnival games.
 She’s smart and sensitive and pretty; their conversations have substance.
 But his pants thrust him toward Lisa P. (Margarita Levieva), the typical “hottie” other guys his age fawn over, though little is going on with her upstairs.
 The park’s maintenance man, Connell (Ryan Reynolds), doubles as a ladies man, despite being married, and tells James to feed his urges.
 Following that advice is another matter, especially since James’ ideal is falling in love before having sex.

-Eisenberg presents James as the emotional heart of the movie, playing a “neurotic guy” role that’s been done before and will be done again.
+Eisenberg and Stewart have a low-key chemistry that serves the movie well.
+Eisenberg’s James is the emotional heart of the movie, occupying a neurotic guy role that’s been done before and will be done again.
 Stewart emotes much more than the blandness she offered in Twilight; indeed, she deserves attention for her emotional depth in the role.
 James’ friends and other background characters provide the film’s humor, however.
-The park’s management consists of two oddball SNL players, Bill Hader and Kristen Wiig; they rig games and shout at customers, a mild step-up from the usual slack-jawed carnie stereotype.
+The park’s management consists of two oddball SNL players, Bill Hader and Kristen Wiig; they rig games and shout at customers, a mild step up from the usual slack-jawed carnie stereotype.
 Spaz Tommy Frigo (Matt Bush) insists on delivering a surprise fist to James’ package whenever they meet, which never ceases to be funny.
 And one decent friend, the Russian literature major Joel (Martin Starr, from Freaks and Geeks), finds James’ indecision between Em and Lisa upsetting.

 The subgenre of small comedies laden with evocative truths about early life self-discovery has been tapped all too often as of late.
 See Rushmore, Garden State, Juno, Little Miss Sunshine, and Rocket Science.
 Most of them involve awkward young males transitioning from one life station to another, be it through job, educational program, or familial drama.
 Each ends with an insightful epiphany meant to elicit some ambiguous universal truth about life.
 And while that formula works, it’s an established recipe that’s slowly becoming ineffective.